-Reading view is not as interactive as Editing view, but it still gives you many options for exploring the data.
-Which comes in useful when viewing reports shared with you, that can only be opened in Reading View.
+Reading view is not as interactive as Editing view, but it still gives you many options for exploring the data --which comes in useful when viewing reports shared with you, that can only be opened in Reading View.

 In Reading View you can cross-highlight and cross-filter visuals on a page.
 Simply highlight or select a value in one visual and instantly see its impact on the other visuals.
 Use the Filter pane to add and modify filters on a report page, and change the way values are sorted in a visualization.
 Reading view is a fun and safe way to play with and get to know your data.
+Any filtering and highlighting that you do is not saved with the report.

 The visualizations on a single report page are all "connected" to each other.
 What this means is that if you select one or more values in one visualization, other visualizations that use that same value will change based on that selection.